Growth slows at end of 2021 in 19 countries that use euro

 In the 19 countries that use the euro, growth in the last three months of 2021 came in at 0.3%, the European Union's statistics agency said Monday.
 That compared with growth of 2.2% in the July-September quarter.

-For the year, it was 5.2%, underlining how Europe’s economic recovery from the pandemic has moved at a somewhat slower pace than the rebound in the United States, where 2021 growth was 5.7%.
-U.S. growth was boosted by what economists say was a comparatively larger share of federal stimulus spending than what took place in Europe.
+For the year, it was 5.2%, underlining how Europe’s economic recovery from the pandemic has moved slower than the rebound in the United States, where 2021 growth was 5.7%.
+U.S. growth was boosted by what economists say was a comparatively larger share of federal stimulus spending than in Europe.

+Europe's economy is “almost exactly back to its pre-virus size,” but that leaves it “way behind” the U.S., which reached that milestone last year and where output is now more than 3% above what it was in late 2019, said Jessica Hinds, senior Europe economist at Capital Economics.

 A major reason for Europe’s slowdown was spiking COVID-19 cases that led to new and shifting restrictions and deterred cautious consumers from spending money on restaurants, hotels and entertainment.
 That comes on top of clogged supply chains, which are leaving the eurozone’s export-oriented manufacturing sector unable to fill orders, and higher prices for oil, natural gas and electricity, which are weighing on businesses and consumers.